 Once flooring is in place, basic maintenance is necessary to keep it looking like new.
 Both natural stone and ceramic tile require regular cleaning but they way to do that varies between the two.

-- Natural Stone: Natural stone materials are porous and require a sealant or glaze to help fill the pores and make the material resistant to water and stains.
+- Natural Stone: Stone materials are porous and require a sealant or glaze to help fill the pores and make the material resistant to water and stains.
 This sealant will need reapplied periodically, depending on what type of natural stone material you choose.
 When it comes to everyday maintenance, stay away from acidic cleaners with natural stone, as it could damage the stone itself.

 - Ceramic Tile: Glazed ceramic tile is ready to use without an additional coating.
 If you are worried about staining, you may want to add a sealant over the grout to keep it as clean as the surrounding tile.
 Unglazed ceramic tiles or terra cotta may need a sealant or top coat to protect from staining, much like natural stone would.
 The durable glaze on ceramic makes it suitable for use with a wide variety of cleaning products.